whg-training/whg-training-resources/docs/statistical_modelling/regression_modelling/causal_graphs.md

 Including $B$ has made the estimate about less certain, by about 10 standard errors.

-In this example with 100,000 samples, both estimates are anyway very many standard errors away from zero, but clearly including
+In this example with 10,000 samples, both estimates are anyway very many standard errors away from zero, but clearly including
 $B$ is adding to the uncertainty of our estimate.

 :::tip Hint

 The effect sizes we are looking at here are very strong!
 (Each effect explains $\frac{1}{4}$ of the variance of the target variable).
-Try reducing the sample size to 100 to see an effect on the resulting P-value.
+Try reducing the sample size to 100 to see how this affects the resulting P-value.

 :::

 ## Observational equivalence

-One of the important things to realise is that *more than one diagram can produce the same observable data*.
+One of the important things to realise is that *more than one causal model can produce the same observable data*.
 This puts limits on the extent to which the data can help us distinguish scientific theories.

 An example of this in the above are diagrams 6 and 7.
 We can check this by following through the definitions in each diagram to compute variable covariances: